-The STR6A124MV is power IC for switching power supplies, incorporating a MOSFET and a current mode PWM controller IC.
+The STR6A100xV/xVD series are power ICs for switching power supplies, incorporating a MOSFET and a current mode PWM controller IC.

-To enhance efficiency in all load ranges, the IC automatically shifts its operation to the green mode or burst oscillation mode, depending on the load.
+The operating mode of the IC automatically changes to green-mode or burst oscillation mode according to load in order to improve the all load efficiency.
 The product achieves high cost-performance power supply systems with few external components.